 A plank is one of the best core-strengthening exercises.
 It works on the entire core by challenging your abdominal, lower back, and shoulder muscles.
 Your core works to support your spine while holding a plank.

-- Rest your forearms on the floor with your elbows directly underneath your shoulders and hands facing forward so that you form a ninety-degree angle.
+- Rest your forearms on the floor with your elbows directly underneath your shoulders and hands facing forward to form a ninety-degree angle

-- This position requires you to keep your back straight, and balance on the balls of your feet and on your elbows.
+- This position requires you to keep your back straight and balanced on the balls of your feet and elbows

-- Make sure your head, shoulders, hips, knees, and ankles are aligned in a straight line.
+- Ensure your head, shoulders, hips, knees, and ankles are aligned straight

 Ab wheel rollouts are one of the best exercises for a strong core.
-The exercise strengthens your abs, shoulders, and arms while simultaneously burning fat from all over your body.
+The exercise strengthens your abs, shoulders, and arms while burning fat all over your body.

-This exercise will work 20 different muscles all at once, which includes more than just your abs because you will need to tense up other major muscle groups in order to succeed with this exercise.
+This exercise will work 20 different muscles simultaneously, including more than just your abs, because you will need to tense up other major muscle groups to succeed with this exercise.

-- Put both of your hands on the ab roller and kneel on the floor.
+- Put both hands on the ab roller and kneel on the floor.

 - Place the ab roller in front of you.
-Slowly roll the ab roller out as you stretch your body into a straight position.
+Slowly roll the ab roller out as you stretch your body straight.

 - After the pause, start to move back to the starting position.